This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 I always felt like the Medela was in just as big of a hurry to get through a pumping session as I was, and I liked that lol!

 The second breast pump I would also suggest using for power pumping is the BabyBuddha.
-I like the idea that the BabyBuddha paired with Freemie Collection Cups (use Amazon Prime for free shipping) give you the ultimate portable pumping experience.
+I like the idea that the BabyBuddha (discount code) paired with Freemie Collection Cups (use Amazon Prime for free shipping) give you the ultimate portable pumping experience.

 Having your freedom could be a key factor to the success of you following through with an adequate amount of power pumping sessions.